-, ALERT The camera's protection function may have activated because camera temperature is too high.
+ALERT The camera's protection function may have activated because camera temperature is too high.
 Turn off the camera and wait until it cools down before trying to use it again.
 Battery is low.
 Battery power is low.
 Card ERROR There is something wrong with the memory card.
 Turn off the camera, remove the memory card and then reload it into the camera.
-If this message re-appears when you turn the camera back on, format the memory card (page 108).
+If this message re-appears when you turn the camera back on, format the memory card (page 104).
 IMPORTANT! • Formatting a memory card deletes all its files.
 Before formatting, try transferring recoverable files to a computer or some other storage device.
-Connecting to the network Camera power was turned off while image data was being copied to a computer or other device using a FlashAir card (page 95).
+Connecting to the network Camera power was turned off while image data was being copied to a computer or other device using a FlashAir card (page 91).
 File could not be saved because battery is low.
 Battery power is low, so an image file could not be saved.
 Folder cannot be created.
 You are trying to record a file while there are already 9999 files stored in the 999th folder.
-If you want to record more, delete files you no longer need (page 29).
+If you want to record more, delete files you no longer need (page 30).
 Images are being transferred.
 Stop transfer and turn off power?
-You are attempting to turn off power while image data is being transferred using the Eye-Fi card (page 93).
+You are attempting to turn off power while image data is being transferred using the Eye-Fi card (page 90).
 LENS ERROR This message appears and the camera turns off whenever lens performs some unexpected operation.
 If the same message appears after you turn power back on, contact a CASIO authorized service center or your original retailer.
 LENS ERROR 2 The Anti Shake unit of the camera may be malfunctioning.
 If the same message appears after you turn power back on, contact your retailer or a CASIO authorized service center.
 Memory Full Memory is full with images you recorded and/or files saved by editing operations.
-Delete files you no longer need (page 29).
-Open the flash unit.
-You are trying to shoot with flash while the flash unit is closed.
-Slide the flash switch to open the flash unit.
+Delete files you no longer need (page 30).
 Record Error Image compression could not be performed for some reason during image data storage.
 Shoot the image again.

-RETRY POWER ON The lens came into contact with an obstruction while months that the camera will turn off automatically when this messar appears.
-Remove the obstruction and turn power back again.
+RETRY POWER ON The lens came into contact with an obstruction while moving.
+The camera will turn off automatically when this message appears.
+Remove the obstruction and turn power back on again.
 SYSTEM ERROR Your camera system is corrupted.
 Contact your retailer or a CASIO authorized service center.
 The card is locked.
 The LOCK switch of the SD, SDHC, or SDXC memory card loaded in the camera is in the locked position.
 You cannot store images to or delete images from a memory card that is locked.
 There are no files.
-There are no files in built-in memory or on the memory card.
-This card is not formatted.
+There are no files in built-in memory or on the memory This card is not formatted.
 The memory card loaded in the camera is not formatted.
-Format the memory card (page 108).
+Format the memory card (page 104).
 This file cannot be played.
-The file you are trying to access is corrupted or is a tycannot be displayed by this camera.
+The file you are trying to access is corrupted or is a typical cannot be displayed by this camera.
 This function cannot be used.
 This message will appear part way through an operation when you attempt to use a function that is not allowed in combination with another function.